Fort Lauderdale, Florida: Climate

-According to the Köppen climate classification, Fort Lauderdale has a tropical rainforest climate (Köppen Af), landing just above a tropical monsoon climate (Köppen Am) in terms of precipitation.
-While the city does not have a true dry season, much of the seasonal rainfall comes between May and October.
+According to the Köppen climate classification, Fort Lauderdale has a tropical rainforest climate (Köppen Af).
+While the city does not have a fully dry season, much of the seasonal rainfall comes between May and October.
 Winters are frequently dry and sunny, and drought can be a concern in some years.

-Fort Lauderdale is situated in USDA hardiness zone 10b.
+Fort Lauderdale is situated in USDA hardiness zones 10b to 11a near the coast.

 The wet season runs from May through October, and weather is typically hot, humid, and wet with average high temperatures of 86–90 F and lows of 73–78 F. During this period, more than half of summer days may bring brief afternoon or evening thunderstorms with lightning and bursts of intense rainfall.
 The record high temperature of 100 F was recorded on June 22, 2009, and August 4, 1944.

 The dry season often arrives some time in November, and lasts through early to mid April.
 Seasonable weather is often warm, dry, and sunny.
 Average high temperatures of 75–83 F and lows of 60–70 F are typical in the dry season.
 On rare occasions, cool fronts may make it all the way south to Fort Lauderdale, and the city will see a day or two of highs in the 60s °F (16–21 °C) and lows in the 40s °F (4–10 °C).
 Rare frosts occur every few decades, and only once in recorded history have snow flurries been reported in the air, which occurred on January 19, 1977.
 During the dry season (winter), brush fires can be a concern in many years.

 Annual average precipitation is 60.95 in, with most of it occurring during the wet season from May through October.
-However, rainfall occurs in all months, even during the drier months from November through April.
+However, rainfall occurs in all months, even during the drier months from November through April, such as during the April 2023 flash flood where about two feet of rain fell in half a day.
 Fort Lauderdale has an average of 131 precipitation days annually.
 The hurricane season is between June 1 and November 30, with major hurricanes most likely to affect the city or state in September and October.
 The most recent storms to directly affect the city were Hurricane Irma in 2017, in addition to Hurricane Katrina and Hurricane Wilma, both of which struck the city in 2005.
 Other direct hits were Hurricane Cleo in 1964, Hurricane King in 1950, and the 1947 Fort Lauderdale Hurricane.
+On April 12, 2023, Fort Lauderdale received 25.91 in of rainfall, causing historic flooding and the temporary closure of the Fort Lauderdale–Hollywood International Airport.

 Demographics

-2020 census

-As of the 2020 United States census, there were 182,760 people, 76,348 households, and 37,859 families residing in the city.